 There are many stipulations one could attach to claiming the title of “writer.”
 Finishing a manuscript, perhaps.
 Getting published.
 Both important and exciting milestones.
 But I choose to believe that title belongs to anyone who sits down and writes.
 Regularly.

 So glad you could join me.

-Kelli Fitzpatrick is a science fiction author, high school English teacher, and community activist from the rural town of Beaverton, Michigan.
-Her short story “The Sunwalkers” was selected as a winner of the Star Trek Strange New Worlds writing contest sponsored by CBS Consumer Products, and is published in the Strange New Worlds 2016 anthology from Simon and Schuster.
-Her sci-fi flash piece “To Stick a Star” took fourth place in the 2016 international NYC Midnight Flash Fiction Challenge.
+Kelli Fitzpatrick is an author, high school English teacher, and community activist from the rural town of Beaverton, Michigan.
+Her short story “The Sunwalkers” was selected as a winner of the Star Trek Strange New Worlds writing contest and is published in the Strange New Worlds 2016 anthology from Simon and Schuster.
+Her fiction appears in Flash Fiction Online, and she took fourth place in the 2016 international NYC Midnight Flash Fiction Challenge.
 Kelli’s articles on writing craft have appeared multiple times in Authors Publish Magazine, and some of her essays analyzing science fiction media have been published on the Women at Warp blog and in anthologies from ATB Publishing and Sequart.
-She occasionally speaks at writing conferences and genre conventions as an author guest.
-She founded and advises the Beaverton Student Authors Guild, an after school writing group for teens in her community, where she mentors young writers in various forms of written expression, including novel writing, poetry, and game writing.
-She also teaches writing workshops for adults, and loves leading and contributing to regional initiatives that bring people together to celebrate and explore creativity.
+She founded and advises the Beaverton Student Authors Guild, an after school writing group for teens in her community, where she mentors young writers in various forms of written expression.
+She loves contributing to regional initiatives that bring people together to celebrate and explore creativity.
 She volunteers for local organizations, serving on the Board of Directors of the Beaverton Activity Center, a historic school building recently renovated into a hub for collaboration, as well as the Board of Directors for the Saginaw Bay Writing Project.
 She is an avid promoter of public education, public libraries, gender equality and representation, and national support for the arts in all their forms.